Lake Khövsgöl: Geography

 The lake is surrounded by several mountain ranges.
-The highest mountain is the Bürenkhaan / Mönkh Saridag (3492 m), whose peak, north of the lake, lies exactly on the Russian-Mongolian border.
+The highest mountain is the Bürenkhaan / Mönkh Saridag (3492 m), whose peak, north of the lake, lies exactly on the border with Russia.
 The lake freezes over completely in winter, and the ice cover is strong enough to carry heavy trucks; transport routes on its surface offer shortcuts to the normal roads.
 However, this practice is now forbidden, to prevent pollution of the lake from both oil leaks and trucks breaking through the ice.
 An estimated 30–40 vehicles have broken through the ice into the lake over the years.

 There is a roughly elliptical island in the middle of the lake, named Wooden Boy Island, measuring 3 km east–west and 2 km north–south.
 It is located about 11 km from the lake's eastern shore, and 50 km north of the town of Hatgal.